How to install and use Git on Windows

 - If successful, the output is "origin," which is a special name that refers to the remote repository.

 - To see the aliases (URL or path), type the following command.

 Running each of the above commands give you an output similar to what is shown in our example below.

 Now that you've connected to a remote repository on GitHub you're ready to start working on the files and pushing and pulling files as you update the files.

 Working in your local repository and pushing files

 After following the above steps and cloning a remote repository, you can work on the files as you normally would.
 You can create new files or edit existing files from the command line or your favorite text editor.
-Below we will go through the steps in creating a new file and pushing that new file as well as editing an existing file and pushing the update.
+Below, are the steps of creating a new file, pushing that file, editing an existing file, and pushing the update.

 Creating a new file and pushing to remote repository

 - Create a new file in the Git directory by typing the following command from either the Bash or Windows command line.
-The following command will open and create a file called example.txt in Notepad.
+The following command opens and creates a file called example.txt in Notepad.
 In Git Bash, you could also use the touch command to create a blank new file and then type "start <name of file>" to open the file in your favorite text editor.

 start notepad example.txt